RenaudGL/Protocol_Cathedrale/README.md

 **Key Insights:**
 1.  **Logical Depth Conservation:** You cannot "teleport" to a deep truth.
 Shortening the computation time (`T`) for an NP-complete problem forces an exponential increase in energy dissipation (`E`).
-2.  **The "Cogito Ergo Dissipo":** Consciousness is the phenomenological experience of this thermodynamic friction.
-In a world where P=NP (zero resistance), consciousness would have no function and would dissolve.
+2.  **Philosophical implication:** If the framework is correct, consciousness — understood as compression of prediction-reality gaps — would lose its function in a world without computational resistance.
+This suggests that P ≠ NP may be a necessary condition for subjective experience, though this remains speculative.
-3.  **Ab Initio Derivation:** The inequality was derived (by DeepSeek) from *Thermodynamic Speed Limits* (Mandelstam-Tamm) and *Thermodynamic Uncertainty Relations*.
+3.  **Proposed derivation:** We show that the inequality can be derived from Thermodynamic Speed Limits and Uncertainty Relations, under the hypothesis that logical depth corresponds to path length in state space.
+This derivation is conditional and requires experimental validation.

-**Experimental Validation (The Glimois-Bennett Experiment):**
+**Experimental Validation (The Experiment):**
 We have designed a protocol using **Optically Trapped Colloidal Systems** to measure the heat dissipation differential between 2-SAT (P) and 3-SAT (NP) instances.
 The divergence point (`ε > 0`) would be the physical signature that P_phys ≠ NP.

 ---